Hodges Capital Management Inc. Sells 15,989 Shares of United Parcel Service, Inc. (NYSE:UPS)

-Hodges Capital Management Inc. lessened its stake in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 71.1% in the third quarter, HoldingsChannel reports.
-The fund owned 6,510 shares of the transportation company’s stock after selling 15,989 shares during the period.
-Hodges Capital Management Inc.’s holdings in United Parcel Service were worth $1,015,000 at the end of the most recent quarter.
+Hodges Capital Management Inc. lowered its stake in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 71.1% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 6,510 shares of the transportation company’s stock after selling 15,989 shares during the period.
+Hodges Capital Management Inc.’s holdings in United Parcel Service were worth $1,015,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
-State Street Corp raised its position in United Parcel Service by 1.3% during the 2nd quarter.
-State Street Corp now owns 28,354,781 shares of the transportation company’s stock valued at $5,082,594,000 after purchasing an additional 357,974 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its position in shares of United Parcel Service by 4.1% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 15,889,570 shares of the transportation company’s stock worth $2,456,055,000 after acquiring an additional 628,944 shares in the last quarter.
-Geode Capital Management LLC raised its position in shares of United Parcel Service by 2.9% in the 2nd quarter.
-Geode Capital Management LLC now owns 13,590,985 shares of the transportation company’s stock worth $2,430,504,000 after acquiring an additional 388,258 shares in the last quarter.
-Northern Trust Corp raised its position in shares of United Parcel Service by 0.6% in the 1st quarter.
-Northern Trust Corp now owns 9,273,417 shares of the transportation company’s stock worth $1,988,777,000 after acquiring an additional 54,401 shares in the last quarter.
-Finally, Franklin Resources Inc. raised its position in shares of United Parcel Service by 23.2% in the 2nd quarter.
-Franklin Resources Inc. now owns 7,740,369 shares of the transportation company’s stock worth $1,387,461,000 after acquiring an additional 1,457,070 shares in the last quarter.
-Institutional investors own 58.45% of the company’s stock.
+Other large investors also recently added to or reduced their stakes in the company.
+Vista Investment Management boosted its holdings in shares of United Parcel Service by 1.4% in the 2nd quarter.
+Vista Investment Management now owns 4,171 shares of the transportation company’s stock worth $748,000 after purchasing an additional 59 shares during the period.
+Aspire Private Capital LLC boosted its stake in United Parcel Service by 0.3% during the first quarter.
+Aspire Private Capital LLC now owns 18,392 shares of the transportation company’s stock worth $3,568,000 after buying an additional 60 shares during the period.
+Kolinsky Wealth Management LLC increased its position in United Parcel Service by 1.8% during the second quarter.
+Kolinsky Wealth Management LLC now owns 3,590 shares of the transportation company’s stock valued at $632,000 after acquiring an additional 65 shares during the last quarter.
+Field & Main Bank increased its position in United Parcel Service by 1.7% during the third quarter.
+Field & Main Bank now owns 3,840 shares of the transportation company’s stock valued at $599,000 after acquiring an additional 65 shares during the last quarter.
+Finally, IMA Wealth Inc. raised its stake in shares of United Parcel Service by 100.0% in the second quarter.
+IMA Wealth Inc. now owns 142 shares of the transportation company’s stock valued at $25,000 after acquiring an additional 71 shares during the period.
+58.45% of the stock is owned by institutional investors.

 United Parcel Service Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 8th.
-Investors of record on Tuesday, February 20th will be given a $1.63 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 8th.
+Investors of record on Tuesday, February 20th will be paid a dividend of $1.63 per share.
+This represents a $6.52 annualized dividend and a dividend yield of 4.40%.
 The ex-dividend date is Friday, February 16th.
-This represents a $6.52 annualized dividend and a yield of 4.40%.
 This is a positive change from United Parcel Service’s previous quarterly dividend of $1.62.
-United Parcel Service’s dividend payout ratio (DPR) is currently 83.70%.
+United Parcel Service’s payout ratio is 83.70%.

 United Parcel Service, Inc, a package delivery company, provides transportation and delivery, distribution, contract logistics, ocean freight, airfreight, customs brokerage, and insurance services.
 It operates through two segments, U.S. Domestic Package and International Package.
 The U.S. Domestic Package segment offers time-definite delivery of letters, documents, small packages, and palletized freight through air and ground services in the United States.